Policy 2310 - University Policies, Procedures, and Guidelines for Graduate, Teaching, and Research Assistantships

 - the award period.

 No appointment is final until approval has been received from the President and the Appointment Request Form is filed in the Office of Human Resources.
-Approved Appointment Request Forms must be filled out correctly and include signatures from the appropriate Department or Budget Head, Dean, Budget Officer, Graduate School, Division Head or Vice-President, and President.
-The Appointment Request Forms using Grant Funds must also obtain signatures from the Project Director and University Research.
+Approved Appointment Request Forms must be filled out correctly and include signatures from the appropriate Department or Budget Head, Dean, Budget Officer, Graduate School, Division Head or Vice-President/Provost, and President.
+The Appointment Request Forms using Grant Funds must also obtain signatures from the Project Director and Office of Sponsored Projects.
 The Office of Human Resources will only accept completed, signed Appointment Request Forms.
 Incomplete forms will be returned to the appropriate department.
 Completed signed forms must be received in the Office of Human Resources by the Monthly Payroll Deadline in order to be paid that month.
 Forms received after the Monthly Payroll Deadline will be paid in the following month.
 Monthly Payroll Deadlines are found on the Office of Human Resources webpage .

 Appointment Request Forms should clearly designate the category of the Assistantship: